miriukaLab/celldeath/README.md

 -imagenet | Define if training with imagnet pretrained weights.
 Default is False.
 -test_path | Path where test images are located.
 Default is '/img_split_test'.

-After training, a .txt file will be saved in the report folder with accuracy, precision and recall, as well as confusion matrix values.
+After training, a .txt file will be saved in a folder called *celldeath* (created in your home dir) with accuracy, precision and recall, as well as confusion matrix values.
 Also, a .csv file named *history*+current time will be saved with each of the the training loss and accuracy epochs values.

 #### predict subcommand